Peter Fraenkel (journalist): Early career

 Fraenkel's first job was as an accounts clerk for the registrar of co-operative societies.
 He then left that to work as an assistant broadcasting officer for Central African Broadcasting Services in Lusaka (1952–57) where he created a fictional mining compound to get development messages across using local actors.
 The venture was described in Wayaleshi (1958).

 London

-In 1957, Fraenkel left Africa for London, working first for Reuters and then the BBC where he was first wrote scripts, he then became Greek Programme organiser and later the Head of the East European Services and lastly Controller of European Services from 1979-86.
+In 1957, Fraenkel left Africa for London, working first for Reuters and then the BBC where he first wrote scripts, he then became Greek Programme organiser and later the Head of the East European Services and lastly Controller of European Services from 1979-86.

+Death

+Fraenkel died on 12 December 2024, at the age of 98.